thevinayysharma/thevinayysharma/README.md

 - 💻 I am good with **Javascript**, **React.js**, **Operating systems** & **Cloud Engineering**.
 - 📖 I am currently reading [The Computer Science of Human Decisions](https://www.amazon.in/Algorithms-Live-Computer-Science-Decisions-ebook/dp/B015DLA0LE)
 - 💬 Talk to me about Mathematics, STEM Startups, Computational and Product Engineering.
-- 🌀 I'm eyeing to build a data-intelligence company and a dynamic application of Transhumans Web.
+- 🌀 I'm eyeing to build a data-intelligence company and a dynamic web application involving blockchain.
 - ⚡ Fun fact: Internet is the world's largest controlled experiment.

+### Projects and Learnings
+>Here's a bunch of software learnings and projects, I am putting myself into(_to explore and keep my hands wet with programming_) - [Personal Projects Doc](https://www.notion.so/6e6775d6d83a44dbbc79d6fb5a0624e1?v=4dde86444f0d42cfaefc238f63013656)

 <h3 align="left">Connect with me:</h3>
 <p align="left">